BrainhackMTL/psy6983_2021/content/en/modules/python_visualization/index.md

 ## Tutorial

- * 1. Download the jupyter notebook (save raw version from Github), or start a new jupyter notebook
+ * Download the jupyter notebook (save raw version from Github), or start a new jupyter notebook
- * 2. Watch the video and test the code yourself
+ * Watch the video and  run the cells in the notebook

 ## Exercice
 For this next part, we will refer to the following [notebook](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/01-data-visualization/python_visualization_intro.ipynb)